videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/plugins/noise-suppresion.md

 ### Getting Processed Stream

-We will get the processed stream using the `getNoiseSuppressedAudioStream` which will take `MediaStream` as input and give back the noise suppressed stream.
+You can obtain the processed stream using the `getNoiseSuppressedAudioStream` method, which takes a `MediaStream` as input and returns the noise-suppressed stream.

 ```js
 // Import package